-The VM will automatically create a new execution stack frame and operand stack for our instrumentation code, if the jump to the instrumentation code is made by a method call byte-code instruction; all branches to instrumentation code are calls to the static method do\baseTramp(int id) that executes the instrumentation code.
+The VM will create a new execution stack frame and operand stack for the instrumentation code, if the jump to the instrumentation code is made by a method call byte-code instruction; all branches to instrumentation code are calls to the static method do_baseTramp(int id) that executes the instrumentation code.
 The id argument is used to indicate from which instrumentation point it was called.
-To call do\baseTramp we insert one byte-code instruction to push the id operand on the operand stack and one byte-code instruction to call the method.
-Also, since method calls are resolved using the constant pool of the calling class, the constant pool of the class must be modified to add entries that provide information about do\baseTramp.
-The constantpool of a class only has to be modified once (when the class file is loaded by the VM), and only has to be modified with entries to resolve one method call (the call to do\baseTramp).
-Finally, the state of the virtual machine (its execution stacks, and register values) must be checked to see if it is safe to insert these changes; it is not safe to overwrite an instrumentation point with instrumentation code if the VM is currently executing instructions at the instrumentation point.
+To call do_baseTramp we insert one byte-code instruction to push the id operand on the operand stack and one byte-code instruction to call the method.
+Also, since method calls are resolved using the calling class' constantpool, the class' constantpool must be modified to add entries that provide information about do_baseTramp.
+A class' constantpool only has to be modified once (when the class file is loaded), and only has to be modified with entries to resolve one method call (the call to do_baseTramp).
+Finally, the state of the virtual machine (its execution stacks, and register values) must be checked to see if it is safe to insert these changes.
 If it is not safe, the changes must be delayed until some point in the execution when it is safe to insert these changes.
 To delay the insertion of byte-code instrumentation, special instrumentation code is inserted in a method that is lower in the execution stack and that is at a point where Paradyn-J determines that it will be safe to insert the instrumentation.
 When this special instrumentation is executed it notifies Paradyn-J that it should attempt to insert any delayed instrumentation code.